stat545ubc-2023/collaborative-team-19/README.md

 **troubleshooting-1.md**: This file contains the markdown version of the troubleshooting exercise file.

+**troubleshooting-2.rmd**: This file contains errors that we need to fix as a team.
+The codes are fixed, and the solution is described in a comment.

+**troubleshooting-2.md**: This file contains the markdown version of the troubleshooting exercise file.

 ---

 ## How can you run code that appears in our folder / GitHub repository?